paul0x7CF/Uni-dse-project/README.md

 # What is GIT used for?

 In this course, unless otherwise explicitly stated, your exercises will be submitted via GitLab.
 The last commit pushed before the deadline to the master branch on GitLab is decisive for the evaluation, grading, and feedback.
-The feedback will be provided here, i.e., on GitLab in a **DESIGN or FINAL** (team repository) or **Programming Task** (private repository) milestone respectively.
+For the team assignment feedback will be provided on GitLab in a **DESIGN or FINAL** (team repository) milestone.
 To access these milestones check out the toolbar entry on the left named “Tickets” in German or “Issues” in English.
 The achieved points will be published using Moodle.
+The latter, i.e., Moodle will also cover your **Programming Tasks** feedback.

 **Do not change the name of the master branch**: it must be called master.
 Only data that is in the master branch before the deadline (therefore committed and pushed before the deadline) will be taken into account during the submission interviews and evaluation.
 Double check that you use the correct repository (i.e., the one relevant for this semester and this course).